-major contributor to smog formation is the release of volatile chemicals which are emitted from many sources including automobile exhaust and consumer products.
+A major contributor to smog formation is the release of volatile chemicals into the atmosphere which are emitted from many sources including automobile exhaust and consumer products such as paints.
 To combat the adverse effects smog has on air quality in North America, agencies such as Environment and Climate Change (Canada) and the Environmental Protection Agency (United States) enforce limits on the types and amounts of chemicals used in industrial applications and consumer products.

 This project aims to convert feedstocks to H2-rich syngas for FT biojet fuel synthesis by using a two-stage system.
 The first is a hydrothermal liquefaction (HTL) process, one of the most promising thermochemical pathways to liquefy solid biomass into liquid products including bio-crude with higher heating values and an aqueous product.
 The second is a gasification process using water in supercritical range (SCWG) and in the presence of a catalyst, during which the liquefied biomass (after separating out char and ash), from first stage can be transformed to clean and H2-rich syngas.

 There has been a noticeable interest across Canada to deploy new approaches to help address our growing energy needs.
 Second generation bioethanol production from agricultural and forest residues (named as lignocellulosic biomass), can pave the way for achieving this sustainable bio-economy.
 Regardless the efforts by ethanol producer companies to develop the technologies of generation of bioethanol fermentation, significant research is still required to further enrich the exertions of pilot-scale demonstration/ or pre-commercial phases to eventually debut impacts into society.

 The American Institute of Architects (AIA) defines IPD as: